rhiot/rhiot/docs/readme.md

     java -jar target/rhiot-cloudlets-amqp-1.0.0-SNAPSHOT.jar

-You can also build and run it as a Docker image (we love Docker and recommend this approach):
+You can also build and run it as a Docker image (we love Docker and highly recommend this approach):

     TARGET_IMAGE=yourUsername/rhiot-cloudlets-amqp
     mvn install docker:build docker:push -Ddocker.image.target=${TARGET_IMAGE}